 The Common Entrance is set by the Independent Schools Examinations Board (ISEB).
 If the examinations are taken in Year 8 (as they typically are), they are designated ‘13+’.
 However, there is another type of Common Entrance which is 11+.
 This is designed for students moving to a new school for Year 7.
 11+ and 13+ Common Entrance differ in that the 11+ consists of 4 exams: two on English, one on maths, and one on science, while the 13+ is a full set of examinations, generally with one for each subject the student has studied at school in Year 8.
 As such, a typical 13+ set of Common Entrance exams may consist of:

-Science paper (or individual science papers in Physics, Chemistry and Biology, depending on the school and student ability)
+- Science paper (or individual science papers in Physics, Chemistry and Biology)

 When is Common Entrance taken?